Blog/MCA Legal Guide

 Is there an absolute obligation to repay?

-A true receivables purchase has no repayment obligation — the funder bought an asset, and if that asset produces nothing, the seller owes nothing.
-If the agreement requires the business owner to repay a specific sum regardless of revenue, or includes a personal guarantee, courts treat that as evidence of a loan.
+True receivables purchases have no repayment obligation.
+The funder bought an asset, and if that asset produces nothing, the seller owes nothing.
+If the agreement requires the business owner to repay a specific sum regardless of revenue, or if it includes a personal guarantee, then courts treat that as evidence of a loan.

 Do payments actually flex with revenue?

-This is where most ACH MCAs fail the test.
-Reconciliation clauses that appear in agreements but are never applied do not satisfy this element.
-Courts look at actual practice, not contract language.
+This is where most ACH MCAs fail.
+A reconciliation clause on paper, applied to no one.
+Courts look at what actually happened, not what the contract says it allows.
 If the funder debited the same dollar amount every day for the entire term regardless of the merchant's revenue, there is no meaningful revenue contingency.

 Does the funder bear performance risk?

 In a genuine receivables purchase, if the business shuts down and has no future revenue, the funder loses the advance.
-If the agreement includes recourse against the owner personally, or contains a default provision triggered by the owner closing the business, courts view that as the funder protecting against the loss of a loan — not accepting the risk of a receivables purchase.
+If the agreement includes recourse against the owner personally, or contains a default provision triggered by the owner closing the business, courts can view that as the funder protecting against the loss of a loan since they are not accepting the risk of a true receivables purchase.

 The reconciliation clause trap

 Parallel to the litigation track, a regulatory track has been moving in the same direction.
-Nine states — California, New York, Connecticut, Florida, Georgia, Kansas, Missouri, Utah, and Texas — plus Virginia for sales-based financing specifically, have enacted commercial financing disclosure laws that apply to MCAs.
-These laws do not reclassify MCAs as loans.
-What they do is require MCA funders to disclose cost information in the same standardized format that lenders use under the federal Truth in Lending Act.
+Nine states (California, New York, Connecticut, Florida, Georgia, Kansas, Missouri, Utah, and Texas) have enacted commercial financing disclosure laws that apply to MCAs, plus a sales-based financing disclosure law in Virginia specifically.
+These laws do not reclassify MCAs as loans, but they do require MCA funders to disclose cost information in the same standardized format that lenders use under the federal Truth in Lending Act.

 What This Means If You Have or Are Considering an MCA

-For most people, the legal classification is background context — what actually matters is whether you can afford the payments and whether the cost of capital makes sense for what you need the money for.
+For most people, the legal classification is background context.
+What actually matters is whether you can afford the payments, and whether the use of funds will help your business despite the cost of capital.
 But the legal picture is relevant in a few specific situations.

 If you are reviewing an MCA agreement